Kálmán Pajcsics

 Icarus Gate

 This project was made during the Into Games Level Design Sprint hosted by Oliver William Walker.
-During this course, I was tasked to plan and create a short level in FPS view.
+It was a three-week-long series of online lectures where participants were tasked to plan and create a short level in FPS view, inspired by Valve's games.

 Final Version